bus-strat-analytics/MSIN0093-syllabus/README.md

   2. **Outside the classroom.** Part of your class participation assessment will be your engagement with the material outside the class.
 Topics we discuss in class are being discussed and debated right now, all the time.
 To bring emerging issues and events into the classroom sphere, and to apply what we learn in the class to other cases, students are asked to engage with the material on two media: Twitter and Medium.

   On Twitter, use #MSING051 to highlight interesting articles or topics and your thoughts on them.
-If you prefer to write something a bit longer (and more tightly packaged than a Twitter thread), I have started an [MSING051](https://medium.com/msing051) publication on Medium.
+When there is a need to write something a bit more involved, we have an [MSING051](https://medium.com/msing051) publication on Medium.
 Responses on Twitter and commenting on Medium articles of peers also count towards class participation.

 ### Individual assignments (50%)
 There will be two kinds of individual assignments: shorter, check-in style exercises, and longer, more in-depth assignments.